Petitnuagedk/When-Buildings-Blur-the-Lines/README.md

 ├── plots/               # Pre-computed visualization results
 └── README.md            # This file
 ```
-In the plot directory, you can find the computational cost in terms of execution time for each combination of Routin algorithm/number of nodes/loss model.
+In the plots/ directory, you can find the computational cost in terms of execution time for each combination of Routin algorithm/number of nodes/loss model.
 There are some artefacts for AODV due to simulation errors that have been set aside.

 ## Citation